AEADataEditor/replication-template-development/sample-language-report.md

 > [REQUIRED] Please provide instructions for figures generated via ArcGIS - in particular, the input data, and the manipulations made in order to generate the figure.
 Consider using ArcGIS ModelBuilder, ArcPy, or ArcGIS Pro Notebooks.

+> [REQUIRED] Please provide code to produce the maps, or instructions on how to generate the maps.
+At a minimum, the source data should be identified, the source of the shape files recorded, and the processing steps described.

 ## Results

 > [REQUIRED] Please adjust your tables to account for the noted numerical discrepancies, or explain (in the README) discrepancies that a replicator should expect.